SKNCEL

 02

-Every collection page opens with skncel's 3-step visual (Cleanse → Treat → Protect).
-Users see where each product fits before browsing the full grid.
-Products can be swapped within step.
+Every collection page opens with the three-step therapeutic framework.
+Users see where each product fits before browsing.
+Products swappable within each step.

 03